cloudevents/spec/registry/spec.md

     "epoch": UINT,          # Server controlled

     # Repeat for each RESOURCE in the Group
-    "RESOURCEsURL": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT,  # Total number resources
+    "RESOURCEsUrl": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT,  # Total number resources
     "RESOURCEs": {          # Only when ?inline is present "ID": {               # MUST match the "id" on the next line "id": "STRING",
         ... remaining RESOURCE ?meta and RESOURCE itself ...

+        "versionsUrl": "URL",
+        "versionsCount": INT,
+        "versions": {       # Only when ?inline is present "ID": {
+            "id": "STRING",
+            ... remaining VERSION ?meta and VERSION itself ...
+          } ?
+        } ?
       } *
     } ?                     # OPTIONAL if RESOURCEsCount is zero
   } *